bitcoin-sv/bsv-components-library/doc/README.md

 A *Bitcoin Object* can also be built **from scratch**, filling in all the values in the right fields.

-This is an example of how to build a *Transaction Input* from scratch, containing *10 Satoshis* and a dummy *unlocking script (an empty byte array of length 10)*
+This is an example of how to build a *Transaction Output* from scratch, containing *10 Satoshis* and a dummy *unlocking script (an empty byte array of length 10)*

 ```
 TxOutput txOutput = TxOutput.builder()